 An editable version of the rules is available for Members wishing to translate the rules into other languages.
 Email admin@bisfed.com if you would like to receive this document.
-BISFed will endeavour to publish translated documents however, for the avoidance of doubt, the English version is the FINAL copy for all disputes and appeals.
+BISFed will endeavour to publish translated documents however, for the avoidance of doubt, the English version is the OFFICIAL copy for all dispute resolutions.